-1. Unless otherwise provided in this section, compensatory mitigation for alterations to wetlands may be used only for impacts that cannot be avoided or minimized and shall achieve equivalent or greater functions.
+1. Unless otherwise provided in this section (19.05.110), compensatory mitigation for alterations to wetlands may be used only for impacts that cannot be avoided or minimized and shall achieve equivalent or greater functions.
 Compensatory mitigation plans shall be:

 a.
-Consistent with the Draft Guidance on Wetlands Mitigation in Washington State, Part 2: Developing Mitigation Plans, 2006 (Washington State Department of Ecology, U.S. Army Corps of Engineers Seattle District, and U.S. Environmental Protection Agency Publication No. 06-06-011b, or as revised).
+Consistent with the Wetland Mitigation in Washington State, Part 2: Developing Mitigation Plans, 2006 (Washington State Department of Ecology, U.S. Army Corps of Engineers Seattle District, and U.S. Environmental Protection Agency; Ecology Publication No. 06-06-011b, or as revised).

 b.
 Consistent with mitigation ratios in subsection (H)(7) of this section.

-2. Mitigation shall be required in the following order of preference:
+2. Mitigation shall be required, and the applicant shall demonstrate such actions, in the following order of preference:

 a.
 Avoiding the impact altogether by not taking a certain action or parts of an action;